kazhang123/pymethod/MILESTONES.md

 - Extracting a UML class diagram from class hierarchy in a dynamic programming language such as python

 Our current favourite is:
 A dynamic centrality diagram that visualises the centrality of classes given some execution.
 For example, a function in a loop will be analysed so that the our program tracks the number of times it was called.
 The program will produce a centrality graph where the nodes represent the classes, and the edges represent how much dependency there is between some nodes.
 A blue edge will mean that there is minimal dependency, and a red node means that there is a lot of dependency.
-The user can also click on the nodes to get information about how much a given class was used by some other class, how much time was spent in some class for a given execution, how many classes were made to its classes, etc. Our target language is Java.
+The user can also click on the nodes to get information about how much a given class was used by some other class, how much time was spent in some class for a given execution, how many classes were made to its classes, etc. Our target language is Python.

 Our planned follow up tasks for next week include:
 - Continuing to research / narrow down on project ideas